sagemath/sagewiki_to_gh-2022-10-10/interact/misc.md

 {{{#!sagecell
 def minkdemo(list1,list2):
     '''
-    Returns the Minkowski sum of two lists.
+    Return the Minkowski sum of two lists.
     '''
     output = []
     for stuff1 in list1: